gregorio-saporito/hate-speech-detection/README.md

 The intrinsic complexities of natural language processing make this task arduous.
 This is particularly true when it comes to distinguishing between hateful versus offensive content since their boundaries are hard to define quantitatively.

 ### Data
 The data was retrieved from Davidson et al. (2017) and it can be downloaded from their [repository](https://github.com/t-davidson/hate-speech-and-offensive-language).
+Through the Twitter API, the authors extracted tweets containing lexicon considered by internet users as hateful.